michael-oswald/brain-cli/README.md

 # opens your brain file with your default editor.
 Under the hood uses: `open -e ./brain-cli/brain.md`.
 Works on Macos, but not sure on other platforms.
 brain open

+# search for lines that contain your search string
+brain find <text-to-search>
 ```

 # Why?